holger1411/noslider.js/README.md

 Thats why I create noslider.js

 The best of all:
 - Works in all browser on all OS.
-Even on Opera on your Xbox.
+Even on Opera Mobil on your Xbox.
 - You don´t need npm, bower, a CDN or anything else to implement it and to run it.
-- You dont need to add any code or script
+- You dont need to add any code or script.
-- Just don´t use a slider and you are good to go
-- The noslider.js build never fails
+- The noslider.js build never fails.
-- There was NEVER a bug in it
+- There was NEVER a bug in it.
-- No security problems
+- No security problems.
-- No bored site visitors
+- No bored site visitors.
-- 0% perfomrance impact on your page load
+- 0% performance impact on your page load.
 - Google love it!
-- Works with jQuery, mootools, dojo.
-Is compatible with YUI
+- Works with jQuery, mootools, dojo and ANY JS framework on this planet.
+There are just a few YUI issues...
-- Supports even Angular 2!
+- Supports even Angular, Angular 2 & React!
 - WordPress plugin and Joomla Module availabel
+- Used by huge companies like Nike & Coke

 ## Installation
 Don´t do anything.
 Really.
 Nothing.
 Just DON´T USE A SLIDER.

-If you really want type into your terminal:
+If you really need some sort of install routine (to feel better) type this into your terminal:

+`npm install nosliderjs`

+or

 `npm install nosliderjs`